Table of contents

-- Event theme 💘: Similarly, let your guests know whether they should expect a Valentine's Day soirée, or an explosion of pink to support your breast cancer nonprofit.
+- Event theme 💘: Similarly, let your guests know what to expect—whether that's a Valentine's Day soirée or an explosion of pink to support your breast cancer nonprofit.

 - Meal options 🍲: You may not have room for a full menu, but briefly inform guests whether you’ll have vegetarian, vegan, or gluten-free meals available.

 - Corporate sponsorships 🏢: It’s common for fundraisers to use corporate sponsors to cover the costs of throwing a gala.
 If this is the case, leave room to feature their logos or a brief acknowledgment.

 - Contact information 📲: Let recipients know how to reach you if they have questions.

 5 timeless gala invitation design ideas